datagrok-ai/public/help/compute/compute.md

 Solve an inverse problem: find input conditions leading to specified output constraints.
 It computes inputs minimizing deviation measured by [loss function](https://en.wikipedia.org/wiki/Loss_function).

-1. Press the "Run fitting" icon <i class="grok-icon fal fa-chart-line"></i> on the top panel.
+1. Press the "Fit inputs" icon <i class="grok-icon fal fa-chart-line"></i> on the top panel.
 A view opens.

 2. In the `Fit` block, use switchers to specify inputs to be found: